abrighenti/ns3-mmwave-mil/README.md

 The documentation of this module is available at [this link](./src/mmwave/doc/mmwave-doc.md).

 ## Related modules
-- MilliCar is an ns-3 module for the simulation of mmWave NR V2X networks.
-Check [this repo](https://github.com/signetlabdei/millicar) for further details.
 - A seperate module is being developed for [mmWave UE Energy Consumption](https://github.com/arghasen10/mmwave-energy "mmwave-energy").
 You can use this module for analyzing
 Energy Consumption behaviour of mmwave UE.
 Check this repository for further details.
 - `ns3-mmwave-iab` is an extended version of `ns3-mmWave` adding wireless relaying capabilities to an ns-3 NetDevice, and the possibility of simulating in-band relaying at mmWave frequencies.
 Check [this repo](https://github.com/signetlabdei/ns3-mmwave-iab) for further details.